BiscuitDevelopment/SkyblockAddons/README.md

 -----
 InventiveTalent for allowing us to use her magma boss API in our project, please check out her magma boss timer website at https://hypixel.inventivetalent.org/skyblock-magma-timer/ .

-TirelessTraveler for helping maintain the project in the past.
+TirelessTraveler (aka ILikePlayingGames) for helping maintain the project.

 DidiSkywalker & CraftedFury (Nahydrin) for adding/PRing many incredible features!